jnissan1/wdc-devops-assignment/infrastructure/README.md

 ## Initial Infrastructure deployment

-In order to prepare the `env.tfvars` file run the `./deploy-infrastructure.sh <tf-command>` and input relvant information when prompted. example - `./deploy-infrastructure.sh plan` or `./deploy-infrastructure.sh destroy`. if argument is provided, apply is assumed.
+In order to prepare the `env.tfvars` and deploy everything. use `./deploy-infrastructure.sh <tf-command>` and input relvant information when prompted. example - `./deploy-infrastructure.sh plan`, `./deploy-infrastructure.sh apply -auto-approve`,  `./deploy-infrastructure.sh destroy`. if argument is provided, apply is assumed.
 The script will ask you for releant information -
 1. Git -
     * `GITHUB_USERNAME` - The GitHub username associated with the api key